rocket357/k8s-ansible/README.md

 check against https://kubernetes.io/releases/#release-history and configures the apt sources to point to the latest and greatest version (v1.30 at the time of writing).
-It then performs a host-by-host control plane update/kubelet restart in a controlled fashion, then upgrades the CNI (calico with metallb, adjust to suite your needs), then performs a host-by-host update/kubelet restart of the workers.
+It then performs a host-by-host control plane update/kubelet restart in a controlled fashion, then upgrades the CNI (calico with metallb, adjust to suit your needs), then performs a host-by-host update/kubelet restart of the workers.
 Once that is done, the CSI(s) are upgraded (OpenEBS), infrastructure bits are upgraded (cert-manager, ingress-nginx, vault), operators (strimzi kafka operator and zalando postgres-operator), operator crs (kafka cluster, redis and authelia), and finally, applications are installed (uptime-kuma, gotify, wbo and changedetection-io).